Engaging task submission

 how might we

-Design a student management experience with a feedback loop that increases student motivation and academic confidence?
+Design a student management experience with a feedback loop that increases student motivation on submitting academic deliverables?

 peer-to-peer feedback loops